PgBiel/typst-tablex/src/renderer/old.typ

 // Gets a state variable that holds the page's max x ("width") and max y ("height"),
 // considering the left and top margins.
-// Requires placing 'get-page-dim-writer(the_returned_state)' on the
+// Requires placing 'get-page-dim-writer(the-returned-state)' on the
 // document.
 // The id is to differentiate the state for each table.
 #let get-page-dim-state(id) = state("tablex_tablex_page_dims__" + repr(id), (top-left: none, bottom-right: none))